 1. Our relationship in and with God always starts from the place of the heart.

-Evelyn Underhill is most well known today for her two major works: Mysticism, published 1911 and Worship,1939, both which still remain in print today.
+Evelyn Underhill is most well known today for her two major works: Mysticism (1911) and Worship (1939), both which still remain in print today.
 I wouldn’t necessarily recommend either of these works as the place to begin to read her or understand her life.
 They are books to be studied, rather than sat with in meditation.

 2. Our hearts and minds need to remain open: our perception expansive and inclusive.